-The cod on the other hand stores the majority of its omega-3-rich oil in the liver.
-The liver in turn protects the oil by housing it in micelles — simple cell-like structures that insulate the oil and shield it from oxidative stress.
-As long as the liver is not crushed or squeezed, the oil is protected as well as it would be in the live cod.
+Cod, on the other hand, stores the majority of its omega-3-rich oil in the liver.
+The liver protects the oil by housing it in micelles, simple cell-like structures that insulate the oil and shield it from oxidative stress.
+As long as the liver is not crushed or squeezed, the oil is protected from oxidation.
 When the livers are finally ready for processing, only low temperatures and gentle, mechanical treatment are necessary to extract the oil.

 This origin story explains how Omega Cure can be produced with almost zero oxidation.
 Then, after the raw oil is created, we harness the opportunity by using a proprietary, state-of-the-art processing technique to purify the oil with minimal exposure to heat.

 We have always been big proponents of liquid fish oil.
 Liquids make it easier to get an effective omega-3 dose without swallowing lots of pills and are likely more beneficial from a bioavailability standpoint.
 In addition, liquids can also help on the freshness front.

 Some people have the impression that the gelatin capsule helps protect the oil inside from oxidation; however, nothing could be further from the truth.
 If an omega-3 oil is not encapsulated properly, the oil is at risk of being exposed to heat and oxygen during the encapsulation process.
 And indeed, many softgel manufacturers do not use controlled conditions to limit oxidation.

 With Omega Cure, we spare the oil of encapsulation, letting you freely taste the quality you are getting.
 And since we package Omega Cure in inert glass bottles that provide a complete oxygen barrier, we are able to further protect the oil.